franklyT/cnsb-docs/docs/methods/White/$$template.md

   }
 }

-.card_template_blinker {
+.template_blinker {
-  animation: card_template_blink 1s linear alternate infinite;
+  animation: template_blink 1s linear alternate infinite;
   text-align: center;
 }
 </style>

 <br>
-<div class="card_template_blinker"> You could even use CSS classes... but probably don't do that.
-If you do, please prepend the class name with your file name. </div>
+<div class="template_blinker"> You could even use CSS classes... but probably don't do that.
+If you do, please prepend the class name with your file name, excepted characters like "$", which aren't valid within class names. </div>
 <br>

 <script>